Rosettea/Hilbish/docs/api/hilbish/_index.md

 </a>
 </h4>

 Sets the execution/runner mode for interactive Hilbish.
-This determines whether
+This determines whether Hilbish wll try to run input as Lua
-Hilbish wll try to run input as Lua and/or sh or only do one of either.
+and/or sh or only do one of either.
 Accepted values for mode are hybrid (the default), hybridRev (sh first then Lua),
 sh, and lua.
 It also accepts a function, to which if it is passed one
 will call it to execute user input instead.
+Read [about runner mode](../features/runner-mode) for more information.

 #### Parameters
 `string|function` **`mode`**